NikolaCiric7117/CPE695FinalProject/README.md

 10. To run the simulation in empty enviroment simply comment out line 69 in the `cafe_global_planner.launch` file

-11. To run the simualtion in a enviorment with only static objects comment out the line from step 10 and open the gazebo simultor and place the objects from the top toolbar whereever you would like.
+11. To run the simualtion in a enviorment with only static objects comment out the line from step 10 and open the gazebo simulator and place the objects from the top toolbar wherever you would like.